 You can also use the mouse to select ranges that you want to form a part of any Excel function or formula.
 To do this, ensure your cursor is in the position (within the formula) where a cell reference or range of cells is required and then simply use the mouse to select the required range.
 Excel will then automatically insert a reference to the selected range into your function, as shown in the image below.

-The above range selection method can be used to select cells in any Worksheet of any Workbook that is open in your current Excel browser.
+The above range selection method can be used to select cells in any Worksheet of any Workbook that is currently open.
 This is particularly useful if you are selecting a range in a separate workbook, as the reference needs to include the workbook name, the worksheet name, and the cell range, which can be cumbersome to type, and prone to typing errors.